open-contracting/software-development-handbook/docs/services/index.rst

 There should be a minimum of two `users <https://readthedocs.org/dashboard/ocds-standard-development-handbook/users/>`__ with the Maintainer role from OCP.

-Third-party maintainers of PyPi packages can be added to the package's associated ReadTheDocs project, including organizational accounts (e.g. ``opendataservices``).
+Third-party maintainers of PyPI packages can be added to the package's associated ReadTheDocs project, including organizational accounts (e.g. ``opendataservices``).

 The following projects are redirect only: `kingfisher-scrape <https://kingfisher-scrape.readthedocs.io/>`__, `kingfisher-views <https://kingfisher-views.readthedocs.io/>`__, `ocdskingfisher <https://ocdskingfisher.readthedocs.io/>`__.